Which spelling software is best to help boost your literacy skills?

 - User can add explanations or definitions to every word

-This software is less diversified as others because it teaches in one way only.
-Some children and adults learn best during a variation of lessons, exercises and games and would not get best results with SpellQuizzer.
+This software seems less diversified than other programs as it has only one way of teaching.
+Children and adults who learn best with a variation of lessons, exercises and games may not see the ideal results with SpellQuizzer.
 Also, no additional worksheets or flashcards are available.
 The program provides no list of which words are frequently misspelled, which makes it harder for the student to memorize these, too.

 Verdict – SpellQuizzer is spelling software that can teach the user the correct spelling of words but offers only one testing feature.
 Additional word lists can be downloaded or added manually but it lacks supplemental activities, materials or games.

 VocabularySpellingCity has been around since 2008 and originally provided spelling resources and simple tools.

 Over the years it has grown into a K-12 supplemental literacy tool aiming to improve vocabulary retention and reading comprehension.
 The website offers premium memberships plans for schools, teachers, parents and homeschooling.